bright/new-www/content/blog/2017-11-11-teamcity-for-ios-project.md

 Hope you like the post.
 Feel free to comment and share :)

 This post was published also on my [personal blog](https://wysockikamil.com/teamcity-for-ios-project/)

-<div className="block-button"><h2>We are looking for iOS Developers</h2><div>Build with us the iOS application that will impact how Just Eat shapes the retail world.
-Or work for our other clients representing industries such as FinTech, Blockchain, HealthTech, and Logistics.</div><a href="/jobs/senior-ios-developer"><button>Apply and join our team</button></a></div>